Xantier/xantier.github.io/_drafts/topics.md

 polyglotism
 Globalizing your Jenkins pipeline scripts
 Setting up flyway to your Spring project
 Branching strategy and QA
-Hubot, setting up and getting started hubot, Whosoff integration.
+Hubot, setting up and getting started
 Software craftsmanship
 Politics or not?
 Book reviews -> books subsection on the site for reviews